ArmaanMcleod/ArmaanMcleod/README.md

 I work for Microsoft and I'm passionate about open source, Azure, Infrastructure as Code and DevOps.

+I am a maintainer of:

+- [PSRule.Rules.Azure] - Rules to validate Azure resources and infrastructure as code (IaC) using PSRule.

-I currently contribute to:
+I also contribute to:

 - [PSRule] - Validate infrastructure as code (IaC) and objects using PowerShell rules.
-- [PSRule.Rules.Azure] - Rules to validate Azure resources and infrastructure as code (IaC) using PSRule.
 - [Pester] - Ubiquitous test and mock framework for PowerShell.
 - [azure-powershell] - Microsoft Azure PowerShell
 - [PowerShell] - PowerShell for every system!